 Values of the distribution effect suggested a further upstream distribution after the flow regime change than before for several species.
-The river kilometre by flow regime interaction was statistically significant for Bull Trout and Rainbow Trout but not for suckers.
-If there was a real upstream shift in distribution of some species after the flow regime, then it could be because the year-round minimum flow and greater permanently wetted area made habitat in the upstream riverine portion of the MCR more attractive for these species.
+The river kilometre by flow regime interaction was statistically significant for Rainbow Trout (6% change) but not for Bull Trout (2% change) or sucker species (2% change).
+If there was a real upstream shift in distribution of some species after the flow regime, it could be because the year-round minimum flow and greater permanently wetted area made habitat in the upstream riverine portion of the MCR more attractive for these species.
 The spatial distribution of fishes in the MCR, including seasonal and temporal trends, is discussed for each species in the following sections.
-The fine-scale distribution of Bull Trout, Mountain Whitefish, and sucker species as recorded during the georeferenced visual survey in 2017 is provided on maps in Appendix I.
+The fine-scale distributions of Bull Trout, Mountain Whitefish, and sucker species as recorded during the geo-referenced visual survey in 2018 are provided on maps in Appendix I.

-Bull Trout densities in Reach 4 were highest near the Moses Creek Spawning Channel (RKm 236.4) and tended to decrease with increasing distance downstream from REV. Similarly, in Reach 3, Bull Trout densities were highest near the Jordan River confluence (RKm 231.6) and tended to decrease with distance downstream from the confluence.
+In a typical year, Bull Trout densities in Reach 4 were highest near the Moses Creek Spawning Channel (RKm 236.4) and tended to decrease with increasing distance downstream from REV. Similarly, in Reach 3, Bull Trout densities were highest near the Jordan River confluence (RKm 231.6) and tended to decrease with distance downstream from the confluence.
 Both Moses Creek and the Jordan River are known spawning areas for Kokanee.
-The pattern of decreasing Bull Trout densities with increased distance downstream of both tributaries suggests that Bull Trout may be aggregating to feed on pre-spawning Kokanee entering these systems or on spent Kokanee exiting these systems.
+The pattern of decreasing Bull Trout densities with increased distance downstream of both tributaries suggests that Bull Trout may be aggregating to feed on prespawning Kokanee entering these systems or on spent Kokanee exiting these systems.
 However, densities of Bull Trout also were high at these locations during the spring, which suggests that availability of Kokanee spawners as prey is not the only factor leading to high Bull Trout densities near the tributaries.

 The distribution of Bull Trout was further upstream after the flow regime change than before.
+The estimated effect size was a 2% (CRI: -1% to 5%) change in density per upstream river kilometre, but credible intervals indicated that the change was not statistically significant.
 One possible explanation for this difference is that the minimum flow implemented in December 2010 made the upstream portions of the study area more suitable or attractive to Bull Trout.
-Reductions to zero discharge during many nights under the previous flow regime (prior to 2011) could have resulted in reduced habitat use in the upstream portions of the study area closest to the dam, if fish moved to seek more suitable water depths or velocities during these discharge reductions.
+Reductions to zero discharge during some nights under the previous flow regime (prior to 2011) could have resulted in reduced habitat use in the upstream portions of the study area closest to the dam, if fish moved to seek more suitable water depths or velocities during these discharge reductions.